-The Walled Gardens at Picton – An Appeal
+The Walled Gardens at Picton – Restoration and Appeal

 When you visit Picton Castle gardens today you will find the walled garden brimming with an eclectic and colourful collection of plants informally arranged in large beds.